Arkadi Kremer: Later life and death

 When the Revolution of 1905 broke out in Russia, Kremer returned to St. Petersburg and became involved in the St. Petersburg soviet.
 He was arrested again in 1907, as the Revolution was winding down and the Tsar reasserted control.
 Released in 1908, Kremer withdrew from political activity, though he remained associated with the Bund.
 In 1912 Kremer emigrated to France, where he served the Bund as a foreign representative and liaison with the French Socialists.
 Primarily, Kremer worked as an engineer.
 In the bitter controversies which divided the European socialist movement with the outbreak of World War I, Kremer played a minor role, though he seems to have sided with the supporters of the Entente.
 In 1921, Kremer returned to Vilna, then called Wilno in newly independent Poland.
 Kremer taught mathematics.
+During his Vilna years, Kremer met and married Pati Matle Srednitskaia (or Srednicki) (1867–1943), a revolutionary activist in her own right.
 He and his wife Pati remained active in the Bund.
 Arkadii Kremer died in 1935 and was buried with great honours by the Bundists.
 Pati Kremer survived until 1943.
 She was murdered by the Nazis when they liquidated the Wilno ghetto.